ECN302 Mathematics for Economists

 The course is in English.
 Incoming students can contact student advisors at the School of Economics and Business (firstname.lastname@example.org) for admission to the course.

-External examiner will control the quality of syllabus, questions for the final examination, and principles for the assessment of the examination answers.
+External examiner will control the quality of syllabus and principles for the assessment of the problem sets.